On the low Mach number limit for Quantum Navier-Stokes equations: Strichartz estimates for the acoustic wave system

-Since the symbol $\phi$ is non-homogeneous this rescaling affects the support of frequencies from being of order $R$ to being of order $\eps R$ in addition to change the time scale.
-Finally, to track down the $\eps$-dependence in the dispersive estimate it is enough to study the properties of the Hessian matrix of $\phi_{\eps}$.
+by rescaling.
+We remark that the scaling affects the support of frequencies.
+Finally, to track down the $\eps$-dependence in the dispersive estimate it is enough to study the properties of the Hessian matrix of $\phi_{\eps}$ in terms of its determinant $h(\eps r)$.